Lost Horizon (1937 film): Plot

-Conway continues on and eventually ends up in a Chinese mission where a search party finds him.
+After grueling travel, Maria collapses in the snow.
+Conway picks her up and carries her to the shelter of a cave.
+There they see she has died, her withered face revealing her true age.
+George loses his sanity and jumps to his death.
+Conway continues on, finally collapsing.
+He is found and taken to a Chinese mission, where a search party sent from Britain meets him.
 The ordeal has caused him to lose his memory of Shangri-La.

-On the voyage back to Britain, he starts remembering everything; he tells his story and then jumps ship.
-The searchers track him back to the Himalayas, but are unable to follow him any further.
-Conway succeeds in returning to Shangri-La.
+On the long voyage back to the United Kingdom, he remembers everything; he tells his story and then jumps ship in Singapore.
+Searchers pursue him back to the Himalayas, but are unable to follow him any further.
+In the final scene, he reaches the pass leading to Shangri-La.